Frequently Asked Questions

 Food, beverages and coolers may not be brought inside the park.
 Water in clear, plastic bottles is allowed (no flavored waters or sports drinks).
 You can bring soft sided coolers to store your water bottles, no hard sided coolers are allowed in the waterpark.
 You’re also welcome to pack your own picnic to enjoy in our picnic area located outside of the waterpark.
 Please pack a cooler to leave in your car until you’re ready to eat.
 Barbecue grills are not allowed.
 Alcoholic beverages are not permitted anywhere on waterpark grounds.

 Roaring Springs accepts cash, and Visa, Mastercard, Discover and American Express at the park and for online purchases.
-Checks are only accepted for season pass sales.
+Apple Pay and Samsung Pay are also accepted.
+Checks are only accepted for season pass sales and groups.

 Roaring Springs has new electronic lockers, which means no more keys and no more deposits!